AsherTeo/Financial-Loan-Analytics/README.md

 ## Conclusion

 In conclusion, the features of total payment, installment consistency, loan amount, loan term, and borrower grade are crucial for both loan profitability and approval.
 Total payment and installment consistency reflect borrower commitment and financial responsibility, essential for successful loan approval.
 The loan amount, term, and borrower grade provide valuable insights into loan profitability and performance.
-Leveraging predictive models that consider these factors allows lenders to select the right borrowers, maximizing profitability.
+Leveraging predictive models that consider these factors allows Bank to select the right borrowers, maximizing profitability.
 In essence, by focusing on these key features, bank can optimize their lending practices and drive sustainable growth.